HanaOctavia/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors

-Machine Learning Project : Membuat prediksi apakah tangan membuat bentuk gunting, kertasa atau batu
+Machine Learning Project : Make predictions whether the hand makes the shape of scissors, paper or rock